psa-jforestier/palmeteo/POCSAG_Weather.md

 **From 4/** : by recording all POCSAG traffic in a 6h window, we should be able to view data related to forecast of Paris and of the local area.

 **From 5/** : we should notice some change of data frame at quarter of day

+We can assume that a forecast is a value from 0 to 63, so 6 bits.
+With this value, it is possible to have the text and the icon.
+If the signal include current day (made of 4 quarters) + night + 3 forecast days, we can have a data payload of `(4+1+3) x 6` = 48 data bits.

+We must add the date and time and the area.
+Assuming the time is only the hour, we need to encode `dd mm yyyy hh` digits.
+In BCD encoding, a digit (from 0 to 9) is encoded in 4 bits, so the datetime can take `(2+2+4+2)x4` = 40 bits.
+But we can compress by using a custom coding instead BCD : 5 bits for days (0..31), 4 bits for month (0..15), 7 bits for year (from 2000 to 2127), 5 bits for hours (0..23) to `5+4+7+5` = 21 bits.

+Total : `48 + 21` = 69 bits.

 ## About POCSAG